Skip to main content

 After returning home to the US from fighting in Vietnam, a traumatised soldier attempting to rebuild his life turns vigilante when his best friend is paralysed by a group of thugs.

 While it may unfold as a brazenly violent, exploitative and at times trashy revenge fantasy, Glickenhaus’s The Exterminator is also at times a strangely thoughtful commentary on the difficulties of ex-military reintegration, post-war trauma and government corruption.
 The socio-political subtext about the plight of Vietnam vets and how their own society and justice system failed them on their return home, isn’t just a front for the exploitative violence – the film does make some genuinely stark points – some of which, particularly those about the ordinary working man’s dissatisfaction with greedy, corrupt governments who make us pay for their mistakes – have never been more prevalent.
-John Eastland (Robert Ginty), like so many other soldiers, fought because they felt they were protecting the ideals of democracy and for the safety of future generations.
+John Eastland (Robert Ginty) fought because he felt he would be protecting the ideals of democracy and for the safety of future generations.
 Upon his return to New York he finds a city overrun by corruption, vice and crime – a society devouring itself through greed and debauchery.

 While Glickenhaus’s script never seems to overly condone Eastland’s violent actions, it never really condemns him either.
 Aside from the overly elaborate methods of death he employs (dropping a gang boss into a mincing machine; tying up a couple of gang members in a basement for rats to chew their faces off) Eastland is never really presented as an unreasonable madman – if anything, he’s presented as a thoughtful intellectual kinda guy (a copy of Sartre’s 'Critique of Dialectical Reason' can be spied on his coffee table) who just wants to get on with living his life in peace.
 In fact it is actually his humanity and his loyalty to his paralysed friend Michael (Steve James) that eventually gives him away.
 The film’s closing line “Washington will be pleased”, is unsettlingly sinister, and screams of political corruption and desperation.